-There are 101 ways you could mix up this recipe based on your own taste preferences and what you have in the house — and of course, you could easily omit ingredients to make a 4 or 5 layer dip, or add ingredients to make an 8 or 9 layer tip.
+As I mentioned above, there are dozens of ways to mix up this recipe based on your own taste preferences and what you have in the house — and of course, you can easily omit ingredients to make a 4 or 5 layer dip, or add ingredients to make an 8 or 9 layer dip.

 The possibilities are endless!

-If you’re looking for a ridiculously easy, make-ahead cold side dish for an upcoming summer gathering, this layer dip should do the trick!
+If you’re looking for a ridiculously easy, make-ahead cold side dish or snack for your own family or an upcoming summer gathering, this layer dip should do the trick!

 - 8 oz. sour cream